How to make Mooncakes – Red bean paste

 The most widely sold and consumed Chinese mooncake, also called Cantonese style, is round and has a size of about ten centimeters in diameter and one and a half centimeters thick.

 Top crust of Cantonese mooncakes, the thin layer that covers the filling, usually bears auspicious Chinese characters such as “longevity” or “harmony”, although the maker’s name can also be found.
-The fillings generally consist of a dense paste made with lotus seeds, sweet red beans or jujube (fruit of immortality).
+The fillings generally consist of a dense paste made with lotus seeds (recipe lotus seed paste), sweet red beans or jujube (fruit of immortality).

 It is usual to accompany this sweet paste with other ingredients such as salted egg yolks, nuts, seeds, pieces of fruit or even salted products such as dried ham.